 Below we will cite some highlights and events that occurred in the last century or are still occurring:

-• The presence of Japanese descent in the media (TV) was very rare or marked by stereotypes;
+- The presence of Japanese people of descent in the media (TV) was very rare or marked by stereotypes;

-• In the government of Jânio Quadros, Japanese were banned from speaking Japanese, and the only Japanese radio was taken off the air.
-More than 200 Japanese language schools were closed;
+- During the government of Jânio Quadros, Japanese people were prohibited from speaking Japanese, and the only Japanese radio was taken off the air.
+More than 200 Japanese schools have been closed;

 Some things that led Brazilians to be prejudiced against Japanese:

-• The Japanese didn't usually mix with the Brazilians;
+- The Japanese did not usually mix with Brazilians;

 Do Japanese suffer prejudice in Brazil?